 Air Handling Units (AHUs)

-In air handling units (AHU), temperature sensors regulate airflows, controlling how much warm or cool air is supplied to different zones to maintain consistent comfort throughout a building.
+In air handling units (AHU), temperature sensors regulate the flow of heating or cooling water.
+This helps control the temperature of supply air to different zones to maintain consistent comfort throughout a building.

 Temperature Offset